I. Guide to Using the Make Your Own Chewing Gum Kit with a Group

 Next you can discuss peoples who live in the rainforest and the difficulties they face there in making a living.
 Explain how these people need a source of income that does not harm the environment in which they live.
 Tell your students about the chicleros and their traditional harvesting methods of the Sapodilla tree, methods that do not harm the trees and allow them to be tapped year after year.
 One option is to show the short documentary film “El Chicle” about the harvest of chicle in Mexico.
 (Please note: this film contains subtitles, and is not recommended for grades lower than 6.)

 Explain to your students that the rainforest is the source for something they like to eat – chewing gum.
-Tell them that they are going to see how chewing gum is made from raw ingredients like chicle from the Sapodilla tree.
+Tell them that they are going to see how chewing gum is made from raw ingredients like chicle from the Sapodilla tree or, in the case of the Gum Kit, natural rubber latex from rainforest rubber trees.
 Explain that the other ingredients – sugar and corn syrup – are also harvested from plants, and that these plants grow in the US.
 Explain how all of their food products come from different countries.
 If you have time to research in advance, you can even mark places on a large world map showing where different products are grown or produced, and the trade routes they use to get to us in the US.

 Now, have the students use the Make Your Own Chewing Gum Kit to make chewing gum!
 First, make sure to show the kids all of the raw ingredients so they understand what is going into their chewing gum.
 These kits require a stove or microwave, so for younger students, it is best if the teacher does the first steps requiring heat, then divides up the gum base for the students to knead and add flavoring to.
 Give each student some gum and flavoring, and have them roll out the gum and cut it into their own shapes.
 See instructions included in the Make Your Own Chewing Gum Kit.